Moneta, Virginia

-Moneta is a census-designated place in Bedford County, Virginia, United States.
+Moneta (/məniːtə/ or /moʊniːtə/) is a census-designated place (CDP) in southern Bedford County, Virginia, United States.
 The community is located along Route 122 between the towns of Bedford and Rocky Mount.
+It is part of the Lynchburg Metropolitan Statistical Area.

 History

 Olive Branch Missionary Baptist Church and the Holland-Duncan House are listed on the National Register of Historic Places.

 On August 26, 2015, the community made news when journalists Alison Parker and Adam Ward were murdered on live television by former colleague Vester Flanagan at a nearby shopping center and marina.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 3.846 square miles (9.96 km²).

 Demographics

+Moneta first appeared as a census designated place in the 2020 U.S. census.

 2020 census

-The community was delineated by the US Census Bureau for the first time during the 2020 Census.
+The community was delineated by the United States Census Bureau for the first time during the 2020 census.

 As of the census of 2020, there were 450 people residing in the CDP.
 There were 223 housing units.
 The racial makeup of the CDP was 81.8% White, 6.9% African American or Black, 0.0% American Indian, 0.7% Asian, 0.0% Pacific Islander, 2.4% from other races, and 8.2% from two or more races.
 Hispanic or Latino of any race were 6.7% of the population.